Diversity Outreach Team

 Involvement: Friars Club, Horizons, Brotherhood, Diversity Outreach Team, Motherland, Afro-Am, Orientation Leader, Sports Medicine

 What’s up ya’ll.
-My name is Ernest and I am a Junior from The boogie down Bronx (Highbridge) undergoing a Health Policy & Management major on a Pre-PA (Physician Assistant) track (talk about a mouthful).
+My name is Ernest and I am a Senior from the boogie down Bronx (Highbridge) undergoing a Health Policy & Management major on a Pre-PA (Physician Assistant) track (talk about a mouthful).
 Ok, now that the formalities are out of the way, do me a favor and take three deep breaths.
 How was that?
 The college process is known to be a stressful time on everyone but hopefully it’s not for you.
 Coming into the process, I tried my best to always keep a clear head and when I came on a school trip to visit Providence everything was as clear as 20/20 vision.
 The support that I believed I could receive at PC was a major factor in me applying and two years later I could not see myself anywhere else!
 If you have any questions, please don’t hesitate to ask; it can be about anything.
 Good luck and Go Friars!!

 Hometown: Pawtucket, RI